leslie-martinez/Factorial-Project/README.md

 ### To go further
-1. Handles dates in local time zone
+1. Handle dates in local time zone
 2. Use NestJS class-validator for parameters & body validation
 3. Write unit tests (using Jest for instance)